Top Zhangjiajie Travel Tips on Food, Best Visiting Time, and Getting There

 Zhangjiajie Best Travel Time

-The mountainous surroundings make Zhangjiajie attractive all the year around.
-It has subtropical and monsoonal climate with plentiful sunshine and rainfall, summer is not hot nor winter not too cold, with annual average temperature at 16.8 C (about 62 F).
+The mountainous surroundings make Zhangjiajie city attractive all the year around.
+It has subtropical and monsoonal climate with plentiful sunshine and rainfall.
+Summer is not hot nor winter not too cold, with annual average temperature at 16.8 C (about 62 F).

 You are suggested to spend 3 to 5 days for an essential Zhangjiajie trip.
-You can visit the must-see sights, including Tianmen Mountain National Forest Park, Zhangjiajie National Forest Park, Zhangjiajie Glass Bridge while taste some local specialty foods.
-If you are ancient town lover as well, the Fenghuang Ancient Town and Dehang Ancient Town are great choices but more days are required due to the hrs driving distance.
+You can visit the must-see sights, including Tianmen Mountain National Forest Park, Zhangjiajie National Forest Park, Zhangjiajie Glass Bridge while tasting some local specialty foods.
+If you are found of the beautiful ancient towns in China as well, the Fenghuang Ancient Town, Dehang Miao Village, and Furong Ancient Town are great choices but 1 or 2 more days are required due to the hrs driving distance.

 >> Recommended China Zhangjiajie tour packages: